rajtik76/rajtik76/README.md

 messy, the contracts have to be strict, and edge cases are the normal case.
 Having written the firmware end makes the backend end better.

 Available for remote contract work across the EU.
-Czech OSVC, B2B only, up to 160 hours per month, part-time welcome.
+Czech OSVC, B2B only, part-time welcome.

 ## Products I build and run